christophgil/ZIPsFS/README.md

 ## Logs

-ZIPsFS is normally running in the foreground.
+     ~/.ZIPsFS

+     ~/test/ZIPsFS/mnt/ZIPsFS/file_system_info.html

-It is recommended to use a  persistent terminal multiplexer like *tmux*.
+ZIPsFS typically runs as a foreground process.
+To keep it active and monitor its output, it is recommended to use a persistent terminal multiplexer such as tmux.
+This enables continuous observation of all messages and facilitates long-running sessions.
-This allows to observe all messages and to search back in the scroll buffer.

-In addition,  log files are found in  **~/.ZIPsFS/**.
+Additional log files are stored in:

+    ~/.ZIPsFS

-An HTML file with status information is dynamically generated in  the generated folder **<Mount-Point>/ZIPsFS/** in the virtual  ZIPsFS file system.
+ZIPsFS dynamically generates an HTML status file within the virtual file system.
+You can find it under the path: <Mount-Point>/ZIPsFS/ For example:

+    /mnt/myzip/ZIPsFS/status.html

+This file provides real-time information about the system’s current state.

 ## Configuration

-The default behavior can be customized using filename-based rules.
-Configuration files, identified by the prefix ZIPsFS_configuration, are written in C. Any changes require recompilation and a restart of ZIPsFS to take effect.
+Configuration files, identified
+by the prefix ZIPsFS_configuration, are written in C. Any changes require recompilation and a restart of ZIPsFS to take effect.